Lower Back Pain Relief: Practical Prevention Strategies

 By: Phil Bechard, DC

 • Medical History: Your healthcare provider will ask about your symptoms, including the location, nature, and intensity of your pain.
-They may inquire about any activities or positions that worsen or alleviate the pain.
+They may inquire about activities or positions that worsen or alleviate the pain.

 If you suspect you have sciatica or are experiencing symptoms like lower back pain, buttock pain, or leg pain that radiates down one leg, we are here to help you figure out the next step.
 A thorough evaluation and developing a personalized treatment plan based on your diagnosis is what will help you get back to what needs to get done faster and with less pain.